-Welcome to the nutritional protein content in 7 different types of blueberries, ranging from 1.04 to 0 g per 100g.
-The basic amount from the general description of blueberries is Blueberries, raw which in 100g contains 0.74 g of protein.
+Welcome to the nutritional protein content in 7 different types of blueberries, ranging from 1.04 g to 0 g per 100g.
+The basic type of blueberries is Blueberries, raw which in 100g contains 0.74 g of protein.

-The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
+The amount of protein, fat and carbs from this food described above is measured in grams per 100g and grams in a typical serving size (in this case 1 cup or 148 g), although it is also useful to give the number of calories from protein, fat and carbohydrate which are the most important macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 3.7 (kcal).The number of calories from Fat is 4.1 (kcal).The total calories from carbohydrate is 77.2 (kcal).

 This list of 7 types of blueberries, is brought to you by www.dietandfitnesstoday.com and ranges from Blueberries, canned, light syrup, drained through to Blueberries, wild, frozen where all food items are ranked by the content or amount per 100g.
 The nutritional protein content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much protein in blueberries.